FAQs

 Your PNW ID card is a sign of Pride, showcasing your affiliation with Purdue University Northwest!
 ID cards are issued to employees for uses such as:

-Please contact Facilities Services to get your Purdue Northwest photo ID card.
+Please get in touch with Facilities Services to get your Purdue Northwest photo ID card.

 Payroll